Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (f) Director, People and Culture.

-5.6 The Director, People and Culture will allocate appropriate secretarial support to the committee.
+5.6 The Director, People and Culture allocates appropriate secretarial support to the Committee.

 6. Award categories